XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 2. Persist the transaction details, saving:
    - Transaction hash
    - `LastLedgerSequence`
-   - Account ID and sequence number
+   - Sender address and sequence number
    - Application-specific data, as needed
 3. Submit the transaction